wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 If the received activation result also contains recovery data, then you should display that values to the user.
 To do that, please read [Getting Recovery Data](#getting-recovery-data) section of this document, which describes how to treat that sensitive information.
 This is relevant for all types of activation you use.

-#### Additional activation OTP
+#### Additional Activation OTP

 If an [additional activation OTP](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Additional-Activation-OTP.md) is required to complete the activation, then use the following code to configure `PowerAuthActivation` object:

 ```swift
 let deviceName = "Petr's iPhone 7" // or UIDevice.current.name